tatey/delayed-web/README.markdown

 Run the installation generator.

-    rails generate delayed:dashboard:install
+    rails generate delayed:web:install

-This will install an initializer into `config/initializers/delayed_dashboard.rb` and mount the engine at `/jobs` in `config/routes.rb`.
+This will install an initializer into `config/initializers/delayed_web.rb` and mount the engine at `/jobs` in `config/routes.rb`.

 ## Routes